ansible/lightbulb/README.md

 # Progressive Ansible

 These roles/playbooks are meant to show how to use Ansible in a progressive way.
-Meaning, start with simple concepts, and keep building upon those concepts along the way.
+Start with simple concepts, and keep building upon those concepts along the way.

 In each lesson, you will find an overview of what that lesson is trying to teach.